 During my junior year of high school, I made progress in some areas and backslid in others.
 Although I cultivated other interests like writing and art, in my mind I was primarily an anorexic, then anything and everything else.
 Most of my friends were seniors that year, and as they daydreamed about the freedom that college would bring, I began to think about what college would mean for me.
 I imagined that college would give me the freedom to lose as much weight as I wanted to without my parents around to force me to eat.

 I graduated high school in 2014 and was accepted to Eckerd College.
 I suddenly realized what this independence would really mean: a chance for me to grow and explore the things that I love.
 I didn’t want college to be a time of misery and starvation.
 I enrolled in an intensive outpatient program (IOP) that I stayed in for five months.
 IOP turned my life around.
 I separated my own identity from my eating disorder, lessened my self-harm, and became happier.

 This happiness was short-lived when I actually arrived at Eckerd.
 I was only in school for three weeks before my eating disorder crept back into my life due drug use and trauma.
 I made the decision to take a leave from school and was admitted to another residential treatment program in September of 2014, where I stayed for five months.
-That was the most effective round of treatment, and I consider myself blessed to have gone to Magnolia Creek at this time in my life.
-When I returned home, I decided to withdraw from Eckerd and enroll at Daytona State College, where I am pursuing my Associate of Science degree through their School of Photography.
+That was the an extremely effective round of treatment, and I consider myself blessed to have gone to Magnolia Creek at this time in my life.
+When I returned home, I decided to withdraw from Eckerd and enroll at Daytona State College, where I am currently pursuing a degree in Elementary Education.